Fory-Pride/Nitro4all/Tutorial.md

  # Tutorial
 [Profiles Colors](https://github.com/Fory-Pride/Nitro4all/blob/main/Tutorial.md#profile-colors-) | [Pfp Effects](https://github.com/Fory-Pride/Nitro4all/blob/main/Tutorial.md#pfp-effect-) | [Instalation](https://github.com/Fory-Pride/Nitro4all/blob/main/Tutorial.md#instalation-)

+# Warning :

+All effect/pfp/colors/banner/etc take some character in your bio but are not visible, I highly recomend to delete your entire bio, and retype it after pasting the effect/pfp/colors

 # Profile Colors :

 For changing your profile colors go to :